-There are three Federal park units located within Washington County: Antietam National Battlefield, Harper's Ferry National Historical Park, and the Chesapeake and Ohio National Historical Park.
+There are four Federal park units located within Washington County: the Appalachian National Scenic Trail, Antietam National Battlefield, Harper's Ferry National Historical Park, and the Chesapeake and Ohio National Historical Park.
 The primary intent of each of these parks is to protect historical aspects of the area through education and historical interpretation programs.
 They also make some limited recreational opportunities available such as biking, hiking, camping, horseback riding, and walking/jogging trails.